Pityubak/Liberator/README.md

 ### Second step:
-Liberator has two annotation, @MethodBox marks the class, in wich method is located and @MethodElement, that marks the method.\
+Liberator has two annotation, @MethodBox marks the class, in which method is located and @MethodElement, that marks the method.\
 @MethodElement annotation has an enum value(ModificationFlag).\
 This enum tells to Liberator, when injection should happen.\
 Liberator has four injection phase:Creation, High, Normal and Low.\